-While iterating the readings, it optionally applies a filter based on station-id, sensor-id or sensor-type and collects information about all stations and sensors they are originating from.
+While iterating the readings, it optionally filters on station-id, sensor-id or sensor-type and restrains information processing to the corresponding stations and sensors.

 Then, each station’s location information gets enhanced by

 displayed on STDOUT or STDERR in JSON format.

 filtered and transformed interactively through jq, the swiss army knife of JSON manipulation.